-On March 8, 2023, we signed a definitive agreement to acquire 100% of the shares of DataPath, Inc. a US based expert systems integrator with a strong focus on the US Department of Defense (DoD) and the US government sectors.
-The closing of the transaction is subject to certain regulatory approvals, including the receipt of clearance of the Committee on Foreign Investment in the United States (CFIUS), and other customary closing conditions.
-The acquisition is expected to close in the third quarter of 2023.
+On March 8, 2023, we signed a definitive agreement to acquire 100% of the shares of DataPath, Inc., a U.S. based expert systems integrator in trusted communications for the US DoD Military and Government sectors.
+We completed the acquisition in November 2023, following the receipt of certain regulatory approvals, including the receipt of clearance from the Committee on Foreign Investment in the United States (CFIUS).

-During the years 2020 and 2021 the COVID-19 pandemic had an adverse effect on our industry and the markets in which we operate.
-During that time, the COVID-19 outbreak had significantly impacted the travel and aviation markets in which our significant Inflight Connectivity, or IFC, customers operate and had resulted in a significant reduction of our business with some of these customers.
-We had also experienced postponed and delayed orders in certain other areas of our businesses.
-Further, the guidance of social distancing, lockdowns, quarantines and the requirements to work from home in various key territories such as Israel, Peru, California, Australia, Bulgaria, China and other countries, in addition to greatly reduced travel globally, had resulted in a substantial curtailment of business activities, which had affected our ability to conduct fieldwork as well as deliver products and services in the areas where restrictions are implemented by the local government.
+During the years 2020 and 2021, the COVID-19 pandemic had an adverse effect on our industry and the markets in which we operate.
+During that time, the COVID-19 outbreak significantly impacted the travel and aviation markets in which our significant Inflight Connectivity, or IFC, customers operate and resulted in a significant reduction of our business with some of these customers.
+We also experienced postponed and delayed orders in certain other areas of our businesses.
+Further, the guidance of social distancing, lockdowns, quarantines and the requirements to work from home in various key territories such as Israel, Peru, California, Australia, Bulgaria, China and other countries, in addition to greatly reduced travel globally, resulted in a substantial curtailment of business activities, which affected our ability to conduct fieldwork as well as deliver products and services in the areas where restrictions are implemented by the local government.
 In addition, certain of our sales and support teams were unable to travel or meet with customers and the pandemic threat has caused operating, manufacturing, supply chain and project development delays and disruptions, labor shortages, travel and shipping disruptions and shutdowns (including as a result of government regulation and prevention measures).
-As a result, we experienced a significant reduction in business in 2020.
-The regression of the pandemic during 2022, followed by lifting of travel restrictions and social distancing regulations, led to a recovery in our business in 2021 and 2022.
-In the twelve months ended December 31, 2022, our revenues were \$240 million, compared to \$215 million in the comparable period of 2021, and \$166 million in the comparable period of 2020.
-We expect that the adverse effect of this public health threat will continue to ease as a result of global vaccinations and testing and reduced restrictions on travelling.
+As a result, we experienced a significant reduction in business.
+In the twelve months ended December 31, 2023, our revenues were \$266 million, compared to \$240 million in the comparable period of 2022, and \$215 million in the comparable period of 2021.

 Against the backdrop of the military conflict of Russia and Ukraine and the rising tensions between the U.S. and other countries, on the one hand, and Russia, on the other hand, major economic sanctions and export controls restrictions on Russia and various Russian entities were imposed by the U.S., European Union and the United Kingdom commencing February 2022, and additional sanctions and restrictions may be imposed in the future.
-Theses sanctions and restrictions restrict our business in Russia which mainly includes exports to Russia and may delay or prevent us from collecting funds and perform money transfers from Russia.
-While our business in Russia is of limited in scope, these restrictions may cause a reduction of our sales and financial results.
+These sanctions and restrictions restrict our business in Russia which mainly includes exports to Russia and may delay or prevent us from collecting funds and perform money transfers from Russia.
+While our business in Russia is of limited in scope, these restrictions are likely to cause a reduction of our sales and financial results.